 Process: Agile/Scrum, ITIL

-Quickly onboarded into the complex German health insurance system.
+Quickly onboarded in the complex German health insurance system.

-Defined multiple changes/requirements for new innovative features, including test cases in HP ALM, and managed their implementation.
+Defined several changes and requirements for new features, including test cases in HP ALM, and managed their implementation.

-Wrote user stories to help advisors better and faster advise customers by using their own tariff favorites.
+Wrote user stories so advisors could serve clients faster using their favorite tariff selections.

-Trained developers, analysts, Scrum Masters, and Product Owners in Agile/Scrum, as Agile was new to ERGO.
+Trained developers, analysts, Scrum Masters, and Product Owners in Agile/Scrum since Agile was new to ERGO.

-From January 2017 to July 2017 served as the team’s Scrum Master, organizing all events while also working as Business Analyst.
+From Jan 2017 to Jul 2017 I was the team’s Scrum Master, organizing all events alongside my BA role.

 At MultiTankcard (MTc) as IT Manager/Scrum Master/Analyst supporting the IT department (10 Oracle developers).

-MultiTankcard is the Dutch market leader in fuel and mobility cards with over 17 million transactions annually.
+MTc is the market leader in fuel and mobility cards in the Netherlands with over 17 million annual transactions.

 Professionalized the IT department.